FailAcademy/learning/wdp-vancouver/_lessons/week-05/06-react-animations.md

 # Agenda

 Today, we'll add animations to our React mini-projects.
+For the inbox mini-project, you'll add all of the css, including animations!

 ---